 What’s happened, of course, is that she’s got this far before realising she can’t do it.
 What she had prepared was a motherhood statement and nothing more.
-I was her get out option.
-Give it to me and it became my problem.
-I do the work and she becomes the hero.
+I was her get-out option.
+Give it to me, and it became my problem.
+I do the work, and she becomes the hero.

 Yeah, I felt pretty cynical about it.
 This is a long way from the first time this has happened.
 That’s one of the reasons she covets me and keeps me from getting publicly involved in these initiatives.
-If she keeps me safe she can call on me, use my words as her words, take my advice and parlay it as hers, and ultimately use my work and palm it off as her own.
+If she keeps me safe, she can call on me, use my words as her words, take my advice and parlay it as hers, and ultimately use my work and palm it off as her own.
 I’m sick of this, and though this time it was a ridiculous request I was quite happy to have it slip.

-Let’s not forget, she gets all this for my bargain basement salary.
+Let’s not forget, she gets all this for my bargain-basement salary.

-When I left work Monday I felt pretty jaded by it all.
+When I left work Monday, I felt pretty jaded by it all.
 Though I’m looking for other work, the behaviour of recruiters like I described above makes it feel like a bad joke.
 I felt trapped and over a glass or two of wine I wanted to reflect on that.
 What options did I have?

 So, back to work today and before 9 o’clock a lie told to me has been exposed inadvertently by another.
 The lie was by my manager.
 It seemed a small lie, an unnecessary lie, and I wondered why she had bothered.
 It couldn’t be justified as a white lie.
-I stood there shaking my head.
+I stood there, shaking my head.
 Curious, I said aloud.
-But it just added to the sense of infamy: not only does she want me do her work, she lies to me as well.
+But it just added to the sense of infamy: not only does she want me to do her work, but she also lies to me as well.

 It demonstrates a fundamental gap between who she is and who I am.
-I may be a lot of things, but I’m pretty straight, and take pride in that.
+I may be a lot of things, but I’m pretty straight and take pride in that.
 (I might even suggest that I’m notorious for it).